-A. Checklist of measures taken by participating States Please indicate if your State has the following protective measures in place.
+A. Checklist of measures taken by participating States

+Please indicate if your State has the following protective measures in place.
 More detailed information of the protective measure can be included in Part B below.

-Type of Measure Yes No 1.
-Specialist Advisers on WPS: - Gender Advisers - Gender Focal Points - Women Protection Advisers X 2.
-Policies to protect women and others in conflict and post-conflict areas from sexual abuse and exploitation by your state's security personnel NA 3.
-Policies which set out the duties of commanders and other superiors to prevent abuse or exploitation by their subordinates.
-X
+Type of Measure Yes No

+1. Specialist Advisers on WPS: X

+- Gender Advisers

+- Gender Focal Points

+- Women Protection Advisers

+2. Policies to protect women and others in conflict and post-conflict areas from sexual abuse and exploitation by your state's security personnel 7 NA

+3. Policies which set out the duties of commanders and other superiors to prevent abuse or exploitation by their subordinates. Х

+4. Collection and monitoring of reported cases of exploitation and abuse allegedly perpetrated by military, para-military and security forces: -referred -investigated - acted upon X